antonfirsov/docs/2016/06-corertm/anouncing-net-core-rtm.md

 Announcing .NET Core 1.0
 ========================

-We are extremely proud to announce the release of .NET Core 1.0 and ASP.NET Core 1.0 today! .NET Core is a cross-platform, open source, and modular .NET platform for creating modern web apps, microservices, libraries and console applications.
+We are excited to announce the release of .NET Core 1.0 and ASP.NET Core 1.0 today! .NET Core is a cross-platform, open source, and modular .NET platform for creating modern web apps, microservices, libraries and console applications.
 This release includes the .NET Core runtime, libraries and tools and the ASP.NET Core libraries.
 We are also releasing Visual Studio and Visual Studio Code extensions that enable you to create .NET Core projects.
-Get started at [https://dot.net/core](https://dot.net/core).
+You can get started at [https://dot.net/core](https://dot.net/core).

-Today we are at the [Red Hat DevNation](http://www.devnation.org) conference showing off the release and our partnership with Red Hat.
+Today we are at the [Red Hat DevNation](http://www.devnation.org) conference showing the release and our partnership with Red Hat.
 [Watch the live stream via Channel 9](https://aka.ms/redhatdotnet) where Scott Hanselman will demonstrate .NET Core 1.0. .NET Core is now available on Red Hat Enterprise Linux and OpenShift via certified containers.
 In addition, .NET Core is fully supported by Red Hat and extended via the integrated hybrid support partnership between Microsoft and Red Hat.
 See the Red Hat Blog for more details.

-We'd also like to express our gratitude for everyone that has tried .NET Core and ASP.NET Core before today and given us feedback.
-We've received a lot of feedback about design choices, user experience, performance, community and other topics.
+We'd also like to express our gratitude for everyone that has tried .NET Core and ASP.NET Core and given us feedback.
+We've received a lot of feedback about design choices, user experience, performance, communication and other topics.
 We've tried our best to apply all of that feedback.
 The release is much better for it.
 We couldn't have done it without you.
 Thanks!

-A little bit of content on the 1.0 journey.
-Make reference to customers going live on RC1 an RC2 and how that feedback has been quite useful and "thanks!".
+About two years ago, we started receiving requests from some ASP.NET customers for ".NET on Linux".
+Around the same time, we were talking to the Windows Server Team about Windows Nano, their future, much smaller server product.
+At that time, we started a new .NET project, which we codenamed "Project K", to target these new platforms.
+It's great to see this project finally broadly available as .NET Core and ASP.NET Core 1.0.

-Make reference to the ASP.NET Core 1.0 release and usage.
-And talk about the performance work.
+Tens or maybe hundreds of customers have been running ASP.NET Core RC1 and RC2 applications in production (more on that below).
+Thanks!
+We know that tens of thousands of you have been using the pre-1.0 product.
+Again, thanks!
+We look forward to seeing many of the applications that will get built over the next year.
+Please keep the feedback coming so that we can decide what to add next.

 Getting Started with .NET Core and ASP.NET Core
 ===============================================

-It's really easy to try out .NET Core and ASP.NET on Windows, macOS or Linux.
+It's really easy to try out .NET Core and ASP.NET on Windows, OS X or Linux.
 You can have an app up and running in a few minutes.
-You need the .NET Core SDK to get started.
+You only need the .NET Core SDK to get started.

 The best place to start is the [.NET Core](https://dot.net/core) home page.
 It will offer you the correct .NET Core SDK for the Operating System (OS) that you are using and the 3-4 steps you need to following to get started.
 It's pretty straightforward.